open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 | ODST Sergeant     |  4  |  6" |  3+ |  4+ |  4  |  1  | Officer           | 16     |
 | ODST              |  4  |  6" |  3+ |  4+ |  3  |  1  |                   | 15     |

-An ODST unit consists of 4 ODSTs and 1 ODST Sergeant.
+An ODST unit consists of 2 ODSTs and optional 1 ODST Sergeant.

 An ODST is equipped with an M7 SMG, M9 Grenades, and Melee Strike (6).